olipinfatphotos@gmail.com

 Deliberately using a process which is hard to control, Pin-Fat accepts the disappearances and losses inherent to darkroom practice to embrace the accidental.

-Using an array of different film stocks and printing on silver gelatin fiber base papers only (some also very outdated) what he feasibly can in the darkroom, he creates oftentimes unwieldy photographic media or ‘streams of (un)consciousness’ out of what survives - ultimately of what light and chance has permitted him to.
+Using an array of different film stocks (often outdated) as well as printing on vintage, traditional and ‘handmade’ photographic papers/materials he creates oftentimes unwieldy photographic media or ‘streams of (un)consciousness’ out of what survives his often violent processes.

 His book MEAT (éd,Void-2018) was a finalist for The Rencontres d’Arles Book Award // Prix du Livre d’Auteur in 2019.